vaneezamaqsood/portfolio_webapp/README.md

 # Portfolio Web App

 Beautiful, fast, and responsive personal portfolio built with Next.js (App Router), TypeScript, and Tailwind CSS.
-It showcases projects, an about page, and a contact page with smooth animations and a dark/light theme.
+It showcases projects and an about page with smooth animations and a dark/light theme.

 </div>